Environment Variables API¶

 Branch use¶

-Environment variables can be used in Branches, but they must be created in the main Workspace initially.
+You can use environment variables in Branches, but you must create them in the main Workspace initially.
 Environment variables have the same value in the main Workspace as in the Branches.
-You cannot create a environment variable in a Branch to be deployed in the main Workspace.
+You can't create a environment variable in a Branch to be deployed in the main Workspace.

 POST /v0/variables/?¶